Gravehg/sync-lib/README.md

 ## Installation

+First, just so things are easier, there is a Makefile with a lot of commands

+### Local library

+If you just want the local object library file, it is named **synclib.o**, to compile it run the commands:

+- make clearlib

+- make synclib.o

+Great!
+Now you have the object file, to use it, you will still need the **synclib.h** file to be in the same folder as your project file and include it at the top using double quotes.
+Then you can compile your program as follows:

+- gcc -o yourprogram yourprogram.c synclib.o

+Neat, right?

+### The DLL way

+On the other hand, if you want the DLL, named **libsynclib.so**, run the commands:

+- make cleardll

+- make lybsynclib.so

+Now that you have the file, you will still need the **synclib.h** file to be in the same folder as your project file and include it at the top using double quotes.

+Then you can compile your program as follows:

+- gcc -o test test.c -L. -lsynclib

+If the compilation throws an error signaling that it cannot find the library, you can do the following:

+- First: Issue the command ld --verbose | grep SEARCH_DIR | tr -s ' ;' \\012 , in your terminal

+The paths where the linker searches for the library will appear there, choose one of them, like /usr/lib

+- Second: In the folder that has the libsinclib.so file, issue the following command: sudo cp libsynclib.so /usr/lib

+**Note**: For this you need to issue your superuser password

+- Third: Try compiling your program again

 ## Usage
 The **semaphore** synchronization primitve allows for the synchronization of threads on crytical sections of the code, it allows threads to **acquire** and **release** a resource.